VirtusLab/git-machete/docs/source/cli_help/status.rst

 In case of :yellow:`yellow edge`, use ``-l`` or ``-L`` flag to show the exact location of the inferred fork point (which indicates e.g. what range of commits is going to be rebased when the branch is updated).
-The inferred fork point can be always overridden manually, see :ref:`fork-point`.
+The inferred fork point can be always overridden manually, see help for :ref:`fork-point`.

-:grey:`Grey/dimmed edge` suggests that the downstream branch can be slid out (see :ref:`slide-out` and :ref:`traverse`).
+:grey:`Grey/dimmed edge` suggests that the downstream branch can be slid out (see help for :ref:`slide-out` and :ref:`traverse`).

 Using colors can be disabled with a ``--color`` flag set to ``never``.
 With ``--color=always``, git machete always emits colors and with ``--color=auto``, it emits colors only when standard output is connected to a terminal.